 - 6 tablespoons unsalted butter divided

 - 3/4 cup Italian seasoned breadcrumbs

-Remove the acorn squash from the oven and turn them cup side up for stuffing.
+- Remove the acorn squash from the oven and turn them cup side up for stuffing.
 Stuff the squash, mounding it higher than the edge.
-Place 1 Tbsp of butter on each squash half.
-Cover lightly with foil and return to oven 35-40 minutes more of baking.
-Any remaining stuffing can be placed in a baking pan and cooked along side the squash.
+Place 1 tablespoon of butter onto each squash.
+Bake for 30 minutes.

-Remove and test that the squash is tender.
+- Remove and test that the acorn squash are fork-tender.
 If not, return to the oven for 10 more minutes.
-When tender, sprinkle the last 1/4 cup of pecorino onto the 4 halves and serve.
 Enjoy!